prerakl123/Chatter-Squad/README.md

 Here several Command Line windows have to be opened in order to run server and client on the same machine.

+Server Logs will be saved in `server_logs.json`, which contains information about who joined and left, and when.

 Here are some screenshots: